-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Out of the responses in 2020 where age was provided 14% were under 30.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations provided 14% were under 30.
 12% were aged between 30-39; 29% aged between 40-49; 22% were aged between 50-59 and 14% were 60 or older. attend.
-Disability Children with Special Educational Needs and Disabilities (SEND) who have an Education, Health & Care Plan would be placed in school under the SEND code of Practice by the SEN team and normal admission arrangements and PANs would not apply.
-Consultation on admission arrangements in 2021, 8% identified as having a disability.
+Disability 14 Children with Special Educational Needs and Disabilities (SEND) who have an Education, Health & Care Plan would be placed in school under the SEND code of Practice by the SEN team and normal admission arrangements and PANs would not apply.
+Consultation in 2021, 8% identified as having a disability.
 Nearly 68% did not consider themselves to have a disability and 24% did not provide an answer to this question.
-Consultation on admission arrangements in 2020, less than 1% identified as having a disability.
+Consultation in 2020, less than 1% identified as having a disability.
 11.5% did not consider themselves to have a disability and 87.7% did not provide an answer to this question.
-Parents of children with a disability may be more interested in SEND processes than mainstream school admission arrangements.
+There were no requests last year for consultation documentation in alternative formats and all responses were submitted online or by Parents of children with a disability may be more interested in SEND processes than mainstream school admission arrangements.
 Disabled parents could find it harder to respond through the online consultation portal or attend an event in person.
 Parents with children who have a disability may not be able to attend a consultation event in person.
-Parents with disabled Consultation documentation should be available in other accessible formats, and this should be advertised more widely.
+Parents with disabled children or who have a disability themselves may not be able to travel a Consultation documentation should be available in other accessible formats, and this should be advertised more widely.
 Parents who are unable to attend a public meeting will be able to access information online or over the telephone or attend a virtual meeting.
 If consultation events are held online relevant information should be available to be viewed after the event.
-Nurseries will be
+Nurseries will be encouraged to identify families who need additional support to